 Night + Market: Delicious Thai Food to Facilitate Drinking and Fun-having Amongst Friends a CookbookView on Amazon

 “If you love to eat Thai food, but don’t know how to cook it, Kris Yenbamroong wants to solve your problems.
 His brash style of spicy, sharp Thai party food is created, in part, by stripping down traditional recipes to wring maximum flavor out of minimum hassle.
 Whether it’s a scorching hot crispy rice salad, lush coconut curries, or a wok-seared pad Thai, it’s all about demystifying the universe of Thai flavors to make them work in your life.”
 Available in hardback and for Kindle.

-“Born and raised in Bangkok, [author] Kay spoke Thai before she spoke English and has spent more than half her life in Thailand.
+A self-described “Thai-born girl with a foreign face”, this book is an absolute gift for greedy people.
+Discover how to cook complete Thai feasts, or start by erasing all trepidation in the “how to cook rice” section.
+More from Amazon: “Born and raised in Bangkok, [author] Kay spoke Thai before she spoke English and has spent more than half her life in Thailand.
 Baan–meaning the hearth, the home, the community, the place where you come from–is a true homage to her childhood, to the delicious recipes that she was raised on, and a cuisine and country that she loves.”
 Available in hardback and for Kindle.View on Amazon

 “[A] beautifully presented encyclopedia of Thai cuisine.
 Informative, instructional and inspiring, McDang’s warm narrative takes the reader on an extensive journey through the history, culture and style of Thai food that starts with background on eating habits, regional differences and foreign influences.”
 Available in hardback.View on Amazon

-11. It Rains FishesView on Amazon
+12. It Rains FishesView on Amazon

 While this book was published in 1995, the reviews are so glowing it merits inclusion.
 Such as?
 “Actually the best book on cooking I’ve read, Period.
 This isn’t a “cookbook” where you just get a collection of recipes, this is a comprehensive textbook on the theories and history of Thai flavors and cooking.”
 Available in paperback with secondhand copies also available.